vldr/IISModuleJS/README.md

 ```

 #### closeConnection(): void
-Closes he connection and sends a reset packet to the client.
+Closes the connection and sends a reset packet to the client.
 ```javascript
 register((response, request) =>
 {